Erik Friberg (footballer)

 John Erik Gunnar Friberg (born 10 February 1986) is a Swedish former professional footballer who played as a midfielder.
-Beginning his career with Västra Frölunda IF in 2005, he went on to represent Seattle Sounders, Malmö FF, Bologna, and Esbjerg fB before retiring at BK Häcken in 2022.
+Beginning his career with Västra Frölunda IF in 2005, he went on to represent Seattle Sounders FC, Malmö FF, Bologna, and Esbjerg fB before retiring at BK Häcken in 2022.
 He won two caps for the Sweden national team in 2012.

 Club career

 Early career

 Friberg began his career with Västra Frölunda IF before moving to BK Häcken in January 2007.
 He made his UEFA Europa League debut on 2 August 2007 against KR Reykjavíkur.
 The game ended 0–1 for Häcken.
 He played 20 minutes in two games against Spartak Moscow during the first round of the UEFA Cup.

 Seattle Sounders FC

 On 16 December 2010, it was announced that Friberg had signed a deal with Seattle Sounders FC of Major League Soccer.
 He made his debut for the Sounders in their opening game of the 2011 MLS season against Los Angeles Galaxy.